I had my doubts about travel hacking.

 You want to make sure to:

-- Hit the minimum spend requirements to get the bonus
+- Hit the minimum spending requirement to get the bonus.

-Let’s look at a low, middle, and high-end option.
+So let’s look at a low, middle and high-end option.

 If you’re traveling with kids or a large group, this is my preferred way to stay.
-There are plenty of options all over the island.
+There are plenty of options all over the state.

-For our 2015 trip, we had a two-story Villa right outside St. Regis Hotel in Princeville for $143 a night.
+For our 2015 trip, we had a two-story villa right outside the St. Regis Hotel in Princeville for $143 a night.

-With HotWire, you’re booking a hotel based on features and location.
-With Priceline you’re actually putting in a bid.
+With Hotwire, you’re booking a hotel based on features and location.
+Priceline offers similar functionality, but also allows you to make a bid on a hotel room.

 The key with both of these websites is to use BetterBidding.
 This is a forum where users go in and insert their successful/failed bids and the hotel they’re staying at.

-So, if someone says they booked a 5-Star Hotel in Princeville for $200 a night, you can then try and bid lower or have some more certainty about the hotel you’ll be staying at.
+So, if someone says they booked a five-star hotel in Princeville for $200 a night, you can then try and bid lower or have some more certainty about the hotel you’ll be staying at.

 Just as with flights, there are ways to book hotels for free or next-to-nothing.